Our Personal Travel Agents can help you plan a trip to Gdansk, and so much more

 Getting Around

-Taxis are reasonably inexpensive and booking by phone is cheaper than hailing one on the street.
-As tourists can be overcharged it is best to ask at your hotel what a fair price would be for your journey and agree on a fare with the driver before setting off.
-Ride-share apps also operate in the city.
+Taxis are affordable, and booking by phone is usually cheaper than hailing one on the street.
+To avoid being overcharged, it's best for travellers to ask their hotel for an estimated fare and agree with the driver before starting the journey.
+Ride-sharing apps such as Uber and Bolt are also widely available.

 Sightseeing & Attractions